The lessons on this page will show you how to set up your classes, enroll your students, check your students’ scores, and organize your scores report.

 - Giving your students assignments

 - Checking Scores

 Your account at learn-biology.com/login is what you’ll use to set up your classes and assign quizzes and flashcard decks to your students.
-To get started, you need to set up your classes and register your students.
+To get started, you need to set up your classes and enroll your students.
 It’s incredibly easy

-To start, log into your account at learn-biology.com/login After that, it’s 3 steps.
+To start, log into your account at learn-biology.com/login.
+After that, it’s 3 steps.

 STEP 1: Click the “Add new class” button.

 STEP 2: Give your class a 1) a name, 2) a registration code, and 3) a level (AP bio, HS Bio, or College).